daveyclk/Walabeat--AirDrums/README.md

 #### What does the Walabot Do?

-The app uses the Walabot sensor to detect a hand inside it's arena and mimic a piano.
+The app uses the Walabot sensor to detect a hand inside it's arena and mimic drums.
-The X axis is used to determine if the hand is hovering the keys or pressing them.
+The X axis is used to determine if the hand is hovering the drums or hitting them.
-The Y axis is used to determine the exact key which will be pressed.
+The Y axis is used to determine the exact drum which will be hit.

 ## How to use